ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

 1. The admin provisions an {{site.data.keyword.openshiftlong_notm}} cluster and installs the Service Mesh Operator along with other Telemetry Operators.
 2. Admin creates an `istio-system` namespace(project) and creates `ServiceMeshControlPlane`.
-3. Admin creates a `bookinfo` namespace with automatic sidecar injection and deploys the BookInfo app (with four separate microservices) in to the Service Mesh.
+3. Admin creates a `bookinfo` namespace with automatic sidecar injection enabled and deploys the BookInfo app (with four separate microservices) in to the Service Mesh.
 4. Admin exposes the app for external traffic with the Istio Ingress Gateway.
 5. The user securely(HTTPS) accesses the application via browser and also secures the microservices communication with mutual TLS(mtls).
 6. The Admin monitors the health and performance of the microservices using the Telemetry data(metrics, traces, logs).